Donald Dewar: Death and funeral

 In early 2000, Dewar was admitted to the Glasgow Royal Infirmary after tests at Stobhill Hospital highlighted "minor irregularity" in his heart.
-In May 2000, tests revealed he had a faulty aortic valve and he underwent a four hour heart operation to repair a leaking heart valve.
-His personal spokesperson, David Whitton, stated "he is as concerned about his health as anyone else would be.".
+In May 2000, tests revealed he had a faulty aortic valve and he underwent a four-hour heart operation to repair a leaking heart valve.
+His personal spokesperson, David Whitton, stated "he is as concerned about his health as anyone else would be".
 Although Dewar was not going under surgery, considerations over whether to cancel foreign trips to Japan were under close watch.

-The following month, tests revealed Dewar had a faulty aortic valve.
-He underwent a four hour heart operation to repair a leaking heart valve.
-Kenneth Davidson, who performed the surgery, said Dewar was making a "particularly speedy" recovery and described the operation as a success.

 Dewar was forced to take a three-month break and Deputy First Minister Jim Wallace took over as acting first minister.
 After returning to office, Dewar was described as being "visibly tired" and fears for his health at this stage were officially dismissed following a First Minister's Question Time.